mjstraughan/CubingHistory/docs/index.md

 ## Cubing History Origin

 Since I joined the community, I have always been interested in method development.
 From the very beginning I was trying out others' methods, developing my own methods, and updating the SpeedSolving.com wiki with the origins of methods.
-In May of 2020 I decided to start working on a timeline that covers the very beginning through now.
-That simple idea, and the subsequent research, turned into a 47 page Word document full of notes, links, and ideas.
+In May of 2020 I decided to start working on a timeline that covers the history of method development.
+That simple idea, and the subsequent research, turned into a 47 page Microsoft Word document full of notes, links, and ideas.
 I decided that all of that content would be great to have in book form.
 I started structuring and writing the book and created a website on Google Sites just as a way to organize my resources for the book.
 I then realized that the website would be exactly what the community needed as a way to view the history of methods.
 Over time the site expanded to include more than just the history of methods.
-In 2024 I moved the website to a custom domain with a focus on the history of every aspect of cubing.
+In 2024 I moved the website to a custom domain, cubinghistory.com, that covers the history of every aspect of cubing.

 [![](img/HomePage/Origin1.png)](https://www.speedsolving.com/threads/the-new-method-substep-concept-idea-thread.40975/post-1368431)
 [![](img/HomePage/Origin2.png)](https://www.speedsolving.com/threads/the-new-method-substep-concept-idea-thread.40975/post-1368527)